tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 }
 ```

-The `EndPointInfo` of this example is very similar with the one presented earlier.
+The `EndPointInfo` of this example is very similar to the one presented earlier.

 The static `EndPoints` class is actually a registry of `EndPointInfo` instances.